Administrative divisions of Virginia: Ordinances

 One of the powers granted by the state to political subdivisions is the power to enact local regulations regarding matters covered by the local charter, called ordinances.
 In order to pass an ordinance, a locality must provide published notice of the proposed ordinance prior to its enactment, including the text of the ordinance or a reasonable summary thereof, and particularly directed to the attention of residents likely to be affected by it and advising such residents of their ability to object to the proposal.
-The ordinance must be debated in a public meeting, and passed by a majority vote of the governing body of that subdivision.
+The ordinance must be debated in a public meeting and passed by a majority vote of the governing body of that subdivision.

 Some limitations exist on the power to enact ordinances.
 The Supreme Court of the United States has held that the United States Constitution requires that laws, including municipal ordinances, may not be arbitrary or discriminatory, and may not be unreasonably vague, so that a resident may be reasonably certain that their conduct conforms to the law.
-Furthermore, local governments can not delegate the power to enact ordinances to other bodies.
+Furthermore, local governments cannot delegate the power to enact ordinances to other bodies.
 However, they may establish fixed and certain standards for carrying out certain activities (such as home building or operating restaurants), and then delegate to subordinate bodies the power to make rules governing how residents can demonstrate compliance with these standards.

 A resident who wishes to challenge the validity of an ordinance need not wait until it has been enforced against them (although it may be challenged at that time).
 Instead, a resident may bring an action for a declaratory judgment alleging that the ordinance is void because it was not properly noticed, goes beyond the county charter, is arbitrary, discriminatory, or unreasonably vague, or that it is preempted by state or federal law.
 An ordinance will be deemed preempted if it addresses an activity for which the state has prohibited local regulation altogether, or where it is inconsistent with state law.
-An ordinance may not permit an activity that is expressly prohibited by state law, or prohibits an activity that is expressly permitted by state law.
+An ordinance may not permit an activity that is expressly prohibited by state law or prohibits an activity that is expressly permitted by state law.
 However, if some state regulation exists as to an activity, political subdivisions may impose further regulations on that activity so long as it is possible for a resident to comply with both sets of regulations.